 Post Office travel insurance policy details

-Post Office offers single trip and annual multi-trip travel insurance with three levels of cover to choose from:
+Post Office offers single trip and annual multi-trip travel insurance to cover you whatever your needs:

-Premier lets you claim £40 per day if you have to stay in hospital during your trip, up to a maximum of £500.
-With the Standard cover, it’s £25 per 24 hours, with a claims limit of £300, while Economy gives you £15 per day, up to £150.
+Hospital benefit lets you make a claim per day if you have to stay in hospital during your trip.
+Premier lets you claim £40 a day, up to a maximum of £500.
+With the Standard cover, it’s £25 with a claims limit of £300, while Economy gives you £15 per day, up to £150.

-If you’re forced to cancel or cut short your trip, you can claim up to £1,000 with Economy, £3,000 for Standard and a maximum of £5,000 with Premier.
-You should check the level of cancelation cover against the cost of your trip – Economy might cover a budget holiday in Europe, but is less likely to cover a luxury holiday in the Maldives.
+Cancellation/curtailment cover protects you if you’re forced to cancel or cut short your trip.
+You should check the level of cancelation cover against the cost of your trip.
+For example, Economy might cover a budget holiday in Europe, but is less likely to cover a luxury holiday in the Maldives.

-Post Office travel insurance offers £3,000, £2,000 and £1,500 of baggage cover with Premier, Standard and Economy policies respectively, insuring you against loss, damage, destruction or theft of personal belongings.
+Personal belongings cover offers £3,000, £2,000 and £1,500 of baggage cover with Premier, Standard and Economy policies respectively.
+This insures you against loss, damage, destruction or theft of personal belongings.
 You can also make a claim if your money or travel documents are lost/stolen, up to a £500 limit with Premier, £350 with Standard and £250 for Economy.

-If you’re in an accident during your trip and you suffer permanent total disablement, loss of limb/sight or death, you can claim up to £20,000 with Post Office travel insurance Premier cover, £15,000 with Standard and £5,000 through Economy, the lowest level of cover.
+Personal accident means you're covered if you’re in an accident during your trip and you suffer permanent total disablement, loss of limb/sight or death.
+Depending on your policy, you could get up to £20,000 with Premier cover, £15,000 with Standard and £5,000 through Economy.

-All Post Office travel insurance policies give you up to £2 million of cover for personal liability, should you become legally liable for injuring someone or damaging their property.
+Personal liability gives you up to £2 million of cover for personal liability should you become legally liable for injuring someone or damaging their property.

-Post Office travel insurance policies come with £25,000 of cover for legal expenses – if you have grounds to take legal action against someone.
+Legal expenses provides cover up to £25,000 if you have grounds to take legal action against someone.